-Join the MSBA ADR Section for the newest presentation of Effective Mediation Of Commercial, Insurance And Other Multi-issue Disputes, on March 5, 2020 in Columbia, MD.
+Join the MSBA Department of Learning for the newest presentation of Effective Mediation Of Commercial, Insurance And Other Multi-issue Disputes, on March 5, 2020 in Columbia, MD.

 Experienced practitioners, J. Snowden Stanley and Douglas Furlong will review the following:

 Preparation for Mediation

 How to Conduct the Mediation Session(s)

 What to do if a settlement is reached?